Serhii Filimonov: Public activity

-RHINO
+Rhino

-Filimonov played the lead role in the film RHINO by Ukrainian director Oleh Sentsov.
+Filimonov played the lead role in the film Rhino by Ukrainian director Oleh Sentsov.

-RHINO is the second feature film by the Ukrainian director Oleh Sentsov.
+Rhino is the second feature film by the Ukrainian director Oleh Sentsov.
 In 2012, the film was already presented at the industry platform of the Sofia International Film Festival, where it received awards for Best Project and Best Pitching.
 However, work on the film was suspended due to Sentsov's illegal arrest by Russian security services in 2014 and his subsequent imprisonment.
 Work on the project was resumed after the release of the director in 2019.
 The world premiere of Rhino is scheduled take place on September 10, 2021, at the 78th Venice Film Festival in the Orizzonti section.

-Filming of RHINO took place in Kryvyi Rih, Lviv and Kyiv and wrapped in December 2020.
+Filming of Rhino took place in Kryvyi Rih, Lviv and Kyiv and wrapped in December 2020.

 The film is a co-production of Ukraine, Poland and Germany.

-At the Stockholm International Film Festival 2021 Filimonov won the best actor category and RHINO best film.
+At the Stockholm International Film Festival 2021 Filimonov won the best actor category and Rhino best film.